 Step in the 'Pantopoleio… Peri Lesvou'and admire all kinds of goodies the islands of Lesvos has to offer, from delicious cheese to ouzo.
 Shop for smoked meat, sausages, soutzouki, and pastourma in 'Aapian', a shop that has been standing tall in the heart of Athens since 1922.
 Carrying on with your food quest in Psirri, you will find all sorts of places that sell an unlimited variety of Greek spices and herbs.

 Kolonaki neighborhood, Athens - credits: Yasemin Olgunoz Berber/Shutterstock.com

 For those of you who are fans of unique designers or just enjoy luxury window shopping, the neighborhood of Kolonaki is the place to go for a more high-end shopping experience.
-Go wonder around the streets of the expensive district, discover unique boutiques like 'Favela', and indulge into pure elegance, sophistication, and style.
+Go wander around the streets of the expensive district, discover unique boutiques like 'Favela', and indulge in pure elegance, sophistication, and style.

 What's more, if you head to the southern part of Athens, the best place for high-end shopping is Glyfada; although the area is known for its nightlife and restaurants, you can find a vast array of unique shops for shopping as well.

 What should I buy in Athens?